Class Of 1959

 The Roosevelt Foundation Hall of Fame Banquet was held on Saturday, September 22nd, 2018, at St. Mary's Event Center in Minneapolis.
 Here are the new members (some names you will recognize quickly!): Medaria Arradondo ('85), Bryon Barnett ('73), Al Cannon (our amazing Biology teacher), Michael Corcoran ('58), Doug Englund ('57--Gary's brother), Margaret Erickson, John Hines ('71), William Knutson ('41--Sharon's brother), Stuart Lindman ('39), Mac McInroy, Nancy Nelson ('65), Evan Ringquist ('80), Paul Sorlie ('61--Todd's brother), John Thomas ('93), Mary Tjosvold ('61--Dale's sister), and John C. Wells (our principal).
 While no classmates from '59 were selected this year, the group includes the siblings of four of our classmates--awesome!!

-For information about the Hall of Fame, contact Barbara Hanson Pederson at bpederson1@comcast.net, or check the Foundation website: www.roosevelthighfoundation.org.
+For information about the Hall of Fame, check the Foundation website: www.roosevelthighfoundation.org.

 Congratulations to this year's nominees!